2018 Conference Speakers

 Northwest Regional Telehealth Resource Center

-Deb LaMarche is Program Director and Principal Investigator for the Northwest Regional Telehealth Resource Center, and Associate Director of the Utah Telehealth Network, a service of the Utah Education and Telehealth Network (UETN).
+Deb LaMarche is Program Director and Principal Investigator for the Northwest Regional Telehealth Resource Center, and Associate Director of the Telehealth Services of the Utah Education and Telehealth Network (UETN).
 Deb has been with telehealth since its inception at the University of Utah in 1996.
 She worked with health care providers to implement diverse telehealth applications such as telestroke, prison telemedicine, and distance education for nursing Ph.D. programs.
 During her tenure, the telehealth network has grown from a single site to an extensive network connecting rural and critical access hospitals, clinics, community health centers and local health departments throughout Utah.
 Deb has successfully filed for broadband and telecommunications discounts for eligible Utah health care providers through the Rural Health Care Program since the late 1990s.

 Laurie Lesher RN, MBA